(Bandit) Convex Optimization with Biased Noisy Gradient Oracles: Acknowledgements

 Now, we obtain the following along the lines of \eqref{eq:ubProofWithNoise}:

 Since $\dfrac{1}{\eta_t}=\dfrac{\mu t}{2}=\dfrac{L+a_t}{\alpha}$ by definition, summing up theses inequalities for $t=1,2,\ldots,n-1$, we obtain

 and the claim follows. \end{proof}

-\subsubsection{Acknowledgements}
+\section{Acknowledgements}

+The authors would like to thank Kai Zheng for his help in pointing out the error in previous work.
 This work was supported by the Alberta Innovates Technology Futures through the Alberta Ingenuity Centre for Machine Learning and RLAI, NSERC, the National Science Foundation (NSF) under Grants CMMI-1434419, CNS-1446665, and CMMI-1362303, and by the Air Force Office of Scientific Research (AFOSR) under Grant FA9550-15-10050.